Online Eating Disorder Therapy in New Jersey

 Another article, “Computer therapy for the anxiety and depression disorders is effective, acceptable and practical health care: An updated meta-analysis”, published by Elsevier in The Journal of Anxiety Disorders in 2018, reviewed the results of an examination of data from several studies about “internet Cognitive Behavioral Therapy” (iCBT) as a means to identify trends.
 The conclusion from the updated study was that “The conclusions drawn in the original meta-analysis are now supported: iCBT for the anxiety and depressive disorders is effective, acceptable and practical health care.”

-Our team has been providing online therapy for some time now, and we have seen how it has helped clients toward recovery from their eating disorder.
+Our team has been providing online eating disorder therapy for some time now, and we have seen how it has helped clients towards their recovery.

 Who can do online therapy?

-Online therapy may not be the best fit for everyone but it is a great option for those who:
+Online eating disorder therapy may not be the best fit for everyone but it is a great option for those who:

 appreciate the convenience of not having to drive to and from therapy sessions